michal-harish/drift/README.md

-basic use case: grouped view on large data stream window with time-space linear complexity scans the
+Fast sequential processing of keyed data windows - a conceptual child of Cassandra, Spark and Kafka Basic use case: grouped view on large data stream window with time-space linear complexity scans.
+- next best alternative for the general case: Spark (provided the read side of the shuffle will get merge sort eventually)
 - next best alternative for the basic use case: HBase
-- next best alternative for the general case: Spark (provided the read side of the shuffle will get merge sort eventually)

-Fast sequential processing of keyed data windows - a conceptual child of Cassandra, Spark and Kafka

 Motivation
 ==========